juxor/afaq/markdown/secIint.md

 both the right and the left.
 It is now time to examine the constructive side of anarchism -- the libertarian-socialist society that anarchists envision.
-This is important because anarchism is essentially a **constructive** theory, in stark contradiction to the picture of usually painted of anarchism as chaos or mindless destruction.
+This is important because anarchism is essentially a **constructive** theory, in stark contradiction to the picture usually painted of anarchism as chaos or mindless destruction.

 In this section of the FAQ we will give an outline of what an anarchist society might look like.
 Such a society has basic features -- such as being